In this article, we will see how to speed up WordPress in a few simple steps and optimize the performance of our website.

-We recommend using Asset Cleanup for its user-friendliness, but for special cases, you can use an alternative.
+We recommend using Asset CleanUp for its user-friendliness, but for special cases, you can use an alternative.

 For example, on SupportHost we had a complex situation.

-We disabled assets on some pages directly via a custom feature in the theme, so we weren't using Asset Cleanup.
+We disabled assets on some pages directly via a custom feature in the theme, so we weren't using Asset CleanUp.

 Also, we needed to set higher deadlines for minified files and synchronize them with WP Super Cache files, so we preferred to use this plugin for more customization options.

-In 99% of the cases, the simple use of Asset Cleanup is more than enough.
+In 99% of the cases, the simple use of Asset CleanUp is more than enough.

 I've written a post that explains everything related to image optimization with WordPress, if you want to optimize your images in the best way I suggest you to check it out.

 Let's now go to image optimization.
-Open the waterfall tab on gtmetrix and select only the images.
+Open the waterfall tab on GTmetrix and select only the images.

 If you have never optimized the images of your website it is possible that a large part of the size of your web pages depends precisely on the images.

-If we want to speed up WordPress it is of utmost importance to optimize images.
+Images are precisely one of the factors that make a WordPress site slow, so if we want to speed up WordPress it is of utmost importance to optimize images.

 Particularly in blogs, we tend to upload images without thinking about the consequences for performance, then in wrong formats or exaggerated sizes.